dustinswales/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

 Constituent Indexes in CCPP
 ---------------------------------

-The constituent array, tendency array, and object are all identically indexed.
+The constituent array, constituent tendency array (see :numref:`Section %s <Constituent Properties in CCPP>`), and constituent object are all identically indexed.
 If you want to query the object for a given index, use the ``ccpp_constituent_index`` routine.
 For example, to get the index (returned in const_index) of water vapor:

 .. code-block:: fortran